vmware/vic-product/docs/user_doc/vic_app_dev/photon_cert_custom.md

     <pre>docker -H <i>vch_address</i>:2376 --tls login <i>registry_address</i></pre>

-11. Pull the image from vSphere Integrated Containers Registry into the VCH and run it.
+11. Pull the image from vSphere Integrated Containers Registry into the VCH and run it with the name `build-slave`.

     This example runs `dch-photon` behind a port mapping, but you can also use a container network.